-Over the past 50 years countless attempts have been made to replace missing teeth with dental implants.
-These implants have taken various forms, including screws, posts, blades and grids of metal.
+Over the past 50 years, countless attempts have been made to replace missing teeth with dental implants.
+These implants have taken various forms, including screws, posts, blades, and grids of metal.
 They were very unpredictable and generally failed because they were placed into the jaw in a fashion that allowed soft connective tissue to grow between the implant and the bone.
-This thin layer of “gum-like” tissue often resulted in looseness of the implant or infection in only five to 10 years.
+This thin layer of “gum-like” tissue often resulted in the implant or infection looseness in only five to 10 years.

 This process, which Dr. Branemark called “osseointegration,” led to a scientific breakthrough in long-term tooth replacement.
-Combining specially designed titanium implants with a highly refined surgical process, patients can now be provided with an alternative to bridges, partial dentures or full dentures.
+Combining specially designed titanium implants with a highly refined surgical process, dentists can now provide patients with an alternative to bridges, partial dentures, or full dentures.

-The first Branemark implant patients were treated in 1965 and those implants are still functioning today.
-Since Dr. Branemark treated his first patient, several million of osseo integrated implants have been placed in the mouths of patients worldwide with an extremely high rate of success.
+The first Branemark implant patients were treated in 1965, and those implants are still functioning today.
+Since Dr. Branemark treated his first patient, several million osseointegrated implants have been placed in the mouths of patients worldwide with an extremely high rate of success.
 Historically, osseointegrated implants that function for at least one year after their placement continue to function successfully at a rate of more than 98 percent.
 Not only do osseointegrated implants provide more function and comfort, but they also reduce the amount of continuing bone loss due to the loss of natural teeth.
-The success of the osseointegrated implants requires a team effort: a surgeon to place the implants and a prosthodontist to construct the artificial teeth.
+The osseointegrated implants’ success requires a team effort: a surgeon to place the implants and a prosthodontist to construct the artificial teeth.
 Both members of the implant team should have specialized training in implant treatment.
-Finally, the patient, as a part of the team, must practice careful oral hygiene throughout the surgical procedure, as well as afterward, to ensure the best result.
+Finally, as a part of the team, the patient must practice careful oral hygiene throughout the surgical procedure and afterward to ensure the best result.

 Trumbull Dental Arts, Alison Kudish, DMD